Nemocas/AbstractAlgebra.jl/docs/src/module.md

 (4, 4, -7)

 julia> S, f = sub(M, [m1, m2])
-(Submodule over Integers with 2 generators and no relations, Hom: Submodule over Integers with 2 generators and no relations -> Free module of rank 3 over Integers)
+(Submodule over Integers with 2 generators and no relations, Hom: Submodule over Integers with 2 generators and no relations -> Free module of rank 3 over integers)

 julia> I, g = image(f)
-(Submodule over Integers with 2 generators and no relations, Hom: Submodule over Integers with 2 generators and no relations -> Free module of rank 3 over Integers)
+(Submodule over Integers with 2 generators and no relations, Hom: Submodule over Integers with 2 generators and no relations -> Free module of rank 3 over integers)

 julia> is_isomorphic(S, I)
 true